Twitch launches new zero-tolerance policy for hateful content, issues new streamer guidelines

 This is a response to a growing backlash by Twitch users against the idea of “booby streamers.”
 These are attractive women who have found an audience by playing games or live-vlogging on Twitch while sometimes wearing low-cut shirts or tiny shorts.

 These updated rules may give members of the Twitch community the sense that they have a right to decide who can and can’t be on the platform because of the way someone looks.
-This could be used to control women more than men, and that seems exactly like what some people on Twitch want.
+That is exactly what some Twitch users want.

 For example, in an alarming rant, Twitch streamer Trainwreck put a voice to many of the complaints about “booby streamers.”
 As a vein in his forehead pulsed, Trainwreck explained that Twitch is for nerds and not the “god damn sluts” that rejected nerds in high school.